Dear Senator or Representative:

 ICBA’s immediate priority is to work with Congress to create a financial bridge over the current, temporary crisis to the resumption of robust commerce and economic growth.
 Community bankers believe our economy is fundamentally strong and that well designed policies will allow this strength to reemerge.

-The CARES Act played a critical role in sustaining the economy in the early months of the pandemic.
-ICBA supports the renewed CARES Act programs including the Paycheck Protection Program, the extension of bank capital and accounting relief, and appropriate tax relief.
+The March 2020 CARES Act played a critical role in sustaining the economy in the early months of the pandemic.
+ICBA supports the renewed CARES Act programs contained in the December Economic Aid Act, including a second-draw Paycheck Protection Program, the extension of bank capital and accounting relief, and appropriate tax relief.

 Regulatory Relief to Promote Economic Growth and Job Creation